 Policy or Form name

 Procurement Policy and Procedure

 Procurement Guide

 BKI Child Safety Policy

 BKI Child Safety Procedure

-BKI Conflict of Interest Policy and Procedure

-BKI Employee Code of Conduct Policy and Procedure

-BKI Gifts, Hospitality and Benefits Policy and Procedure
+Doc.
+Owner: Contracts and Procurement Department

-Version No: 2.0 Issue Date: 31/05/2021 Page 11 of 12
+Version No: 2.0

+Issue Date: 31/05/2021

+Page 12 of 13

 TO OBTAIN THE CURRENT VERSION OF THIS DOCUMENT PLEASE REFER TO THE CONTROLLED DOCUMENT ON THE BENDIGO KANGAN INSTITUTE POLICY AND PROCEDURE PORTAL.

+Version No: 2.0

+Issue Date: 31/05/2021

+Page 12 of 13